COANelmejor/ConsoleBlackjack/README.md

 Little game of Blackjack that runs in console.

-## The Game Works NOW
+## The Game Works NOW (in spanish)

-At this moment you can clone the repo and it will work with some issues that needs to be resolved.
+At this moment you can clone the repo and it will work.

-(Issues of Logic, Not in Code)
+`2023-02-19` Now it tracks your won, lost and draw games.

+In the near future I'll add a way to bet.

 Have Fun!!! :D

+## Completed and To Do List

+- [x] Base Blackjack with one deck of cards
+- [x] Finish a cards of a deck, then open a new one
+- [x] Track of games
+- [ ] Bet
+- [ ] English translation